The growth is usually noticed in larger sizes because it is an

 1. If the gage is over an inch in size.
 Because the growth is compounded

 as size gets larger it will be more apparent.
-On smaller tools the
+The growth is measured/defined

-equipment or laboratory variation.
+or laboratory variation.

 2. In the first year after it has been hardened.
 Most of the movement